EAL0140 Environmental Performative Architecture and Planning 2025-26

 Books

 The following books are available at TalTech library.
-The books are useful for the course and in further studies to acquire knowledge about basic and advanced principles of sustainable, climatic and environmental design, building technology and performance simulations.
-The books presented here are not mandatory for the course.
-They are suggested readings.
+The books are useful for the course and in further studies to acquire knowledge about basic and advanced principles of sustainable, climatic and environmental design, building technology and environmental performance simulations.
+The suggested readings for the course are the following:

-- M. DeKay, G.Z.
-Brown, 2014.
-Sun, Wind, and Light: Architectural Design Strategies: Architectural Design Strategies, John Wiley & Sons.
+- M. DeKay and G.Z.
+Brown, Sun, Wind, and Light: Architectural Design Strategies: Architectural Design Strategies, John Wiley & Sons, 2014.
+(Available at TalTech library)

-- N. Lechner, 2014.
-Heating, Cooling, Lighting: Sustainable Design Methods for Architects, John Wiley & Sons.
+- N. Lechner, Heating, Cooling, Lighting: Sustainable Design Methods for Architects, John Wiley & Sons, 2014.
+(Available at TalTech library)

-- K. Anderson, 2014.
-Design Energy Simulation for Architects: Guide to 3D Graphics, Routledge.
+- K. Anderson, Design Energy Simulation for Architects: Guide to 3D Graphics, Routledge, 2014.
+(Available at TalTech library)

 Several other books are available at TalTech library about the topics of the course.